rockerBOO/awesome-neovim/README.md

 - [declancm/windex.nvim](https://github.com/declancm/windex.nvim) - Collection of window functions which includes moving between, closing and maximizing Neovim splits and Tmux panes.
 - [karshPrime/only-tmux.nvim](https://github.com/karshPrime/only-tmux.nvim) - Expand the functionality of `:only` with tmux panes in the same window, with either moving them to a new window or closing them.
 - [karshPrime/tmux-compile.nvim](https://github.com/karshPrime/tmux-compile.nvim) - Set up same key, like F5, to run any compile/run command per language, like `make` for C and `cargo build` for Rust, and have the project run or compile in a new tmux pane or window.
-- [EvWilson/slimux.nvim](https://github.com/EvWilson/slimux.nvim) - Send content from the current buffer to a configurable tmux pane.
 - [juselara1/tmutils.nvim](https://github.com/juselara1/tmutils.nvim) - Tmux utilities that enable sending lines, capturing content, creating terminals, and managing REPLs.
 - [kiyoon/tmux-send.nvim](https://github.com/kiyoon/tmux-send.nvim) - Copy and paste buffer content or file path in Nvim-Tree, Neo-Tree, Oil to another tmux pane in Neovim.
 - [jkeresman01/tmux-switch.nvim](https://github.com/jkeresman01/tmux-switch.nvim) - Provides fuzzy session switching for Tmux.